zwerdlds/scaphandre/README.md

 <img src="https://github.com/hubblo-org/scaphandre/raw/main/virtu.cleaned.png" width="600">

+## Docker

+Scaphandre can be used with Docker via the included sample `docker-compose.yaml`.
+In Swarm or Kubernetes, you probably want to configure your service to run on each host, since the metrics Scaphandre provides are per-host.
+Also ensure the host port is appropriate for your use case.
+Scaphandre is configured by default to run as a prometheus exporter, which can be configured per the [Getting Started], but you can change this in the `docker-compose.yaml`.

 ## Contributing

 Feel free to propose pull requests, or open new issues at will.
 Scaphandre is a collaborative project and all opinions and propositions shall be heard and studied.
 The contributions will be received with kindness, gratitude and with an open mind.
 Remember that we are all [dwarfs standing on the shoulders of giants](https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants).
 We all have to learn from others and to give back, with due mutual respect.